 Trishaws can go just about anywhere.
 In Wisconsin, they are legal vehicles and allowed on all roads just like bicycles.
 But the best routes are low-traffic neighborhood side streets and trails through parks.
 These trishaws help people experience the beautiful community trails they may never have been on and ride through old neighborhoods that spark fond memories.

 Bicycling is the second safest mode of transportation in the world (second to rail) and these proven trishaws are stable and slow-rolling so the passengers don’t miss a thing.

 Trishaw rides are typically considered just another program at many community organizations, and are part of their general program insurance.
 The Bike Fed does recommend using waivers for both passengers and pilots.
 We have templates for those waivers that can be adapted to different organizations.
 Some volunteer recruiting organizations also offer additional insurance coverage for volunteers.
 Bike Fed staff can help with all of this.

-All the information mentioned above and more can be found on the Bike Fed’s Cycling Without Age webpage.
+All the information mentioned above and more can be found on the Cycling Without Age webpage on the Bike Fed’s website at https://wisconsinbikefed.org/what-we-do/programs/cycling-without-age.
 We are updating the information and resource library regularly and you can sign up to receive our weekly e-newsletter updates to be the first to know when new resources are available!